How to Ditch the Dongle With These 4 Conference Room Wireless Displays

 by in Lifesize, Meeting Room, Products

 The dongle may seem innocent enough.
 The word itself is atrocious, but as a device, there’s nobility in a life spent helping bridge the gap between major infrastructure overhauls.
 But a person can only connect so many different cables end to end before they have to stand up for what is right.
 Enough is enough.
 The days of being ruled by the dongle demon have to go.
+Wireless connection is here to stay.

-One of the places you’re most likely to run in to a dongle debacle is in the meeting room.
+One of the places you’re most likely to run in to a dongle debacle is in the conference room.
 There are a few different ways companies have deployed media presentation practices, but unless you luck in to syncing your computer update cycle with IT’s meeting room connection cycle, you’re dongle destined.
 Here’s a quick look at the different meeting room presentation connection systems.

 The Direct Connect

-Typically a VGA (gross) or HDMI cord extending from the back of the meeting room display down the wall and precariously taped across the floor before emerging back through a hole cut out of the meeting room table.
+Typically a VGA (gross) or HDMI cable cord extending from the back of the meeting room display down the wall and precariously taped across the floor before emerging back through a hole cut out of the meeting room table.
 Add your favorite dongle and plug in for a direct connection to the display.

 The cord stretching from display to table is replaced with a wireless transmitter on the table and a wireless receiver at the display.
 The catch—you still have to plug in to the wireless transmitter which means you still have to carry around an array of USB to [insert latest and greatest connection port here].